Moondance International Film Festival: Gaia Award

 To encourage and inspire contemplative, meditative, spiritual and inspirational films and scripts.
 The award is presented to the person who seeks to elucidate and improve the spiritual quality of all life on the planet, and contributes to the betterment of the world spirit.

 Columbine Award

 Work which reflects non-violent conflict resolution, alternatives to violence, or show why violent resolution to conflict is counter-productive.
 The submitted material may not contain gratuitous violence.

 Dolphin Award

 Young people 18 years of age or younger, male or female.
 Moondance accepts submissions for this award in the genres of short narrative, documentary, multi-media, music videos, or animation video film, as well as short screenplays, short stories or short stageplays.

 Starfish Award

 Comedy projects submitted by writers and filmmakers.

 Colorado Ocean Award

 Projects created by Colorado writers, filmmakers and composers.

 Abyss Award

-Very well made and meaningful thriller, horror or supernatural films, written works and film scores.
-An abyss, usually in the ocean, is a chasm that is so deep and vast that its extent is not readily visible, without further exploration.
-The winning works in this awards category also have a deeper, and often hidden, message, lesson, moral, or important idea that bears further thought.
+For well-made and meaningful thriller, horror or supernatural films, written works & film scores.